RealDoigt/Dew-Programming-Language-Specification/spec.md

 od
 ```
 #### Using the Extract Operator
 The extract operator `::` can be used to assign values from an array, bits, string or struct.
 If there are not enough variables to hold all the values, those values are simply ignored.
-Whether the Explode operator works with `inf` or not is up to the individual compiler.
+Whether the extract operator works with `inf` or not is up to the individual compiler.

 Example:
 ```dew